jozavala-msft/data-accelerator/Cloud-Simulator.md

 * Notice the 'rulesData' property.
 This is where we define the data streams that the simulator should generate in order to trigger the rules condition.
 Here we set constant values for each property.
 Following lists out the supported properties -
   * **dataStream** - Stream of data that the simulator will generate.
   * **triggerConditions** - Array of rules triggering conditions.
-  * **parentJsonPropertyPath** - Parent JSON proerty path for which the value needs to be set
+  * **parentJsonPropertyPath** - Parent JSON property path for which the value needs to be set
   * **propertyName** - Property name for which the value needs to be set
   * **propertyType** - Property type for which the value needs to be set
   * **castAsString** - Flag to cast the value of non-string type property to string